nih-cfde/the-fair-cookbook/content/recipes/Identification/minids.md

   * sha512:\<sha512 hex value\>

-* url: the URL to the file.
+* URL: The URL to the file.

 The manifest may be used to create a minid for a collection of files or alternatively as input to the minid batch-register command.